hamdivazim/usefulib/CONTRIBUTING.md

 ```
 If you are importing anything from pip, mention the library in your pull request.
 ###
 Then, write your usefulib!
 Name it anything you want (of course related to what you are adding) and get coding 😄.
 At the top of your usefulib, you should  write a multiline comment and type your username on GitHub, and what the usefulib does.
+The usefulib (if it needs input) should have parameters and **should return an output**.
 As an example:
 ```python
 def my_awesome_usefulib():
     """ @hamdivazim - A very awesome description of this awesome usefulib! """